The following professionals lent their expertise to this article:

 Can I complete a medical assistant program online?

-Yes, you can complete a medical assistant program in NH online, illustrated in the profiles above.
-Several New Hampshire MA programs are totally online, with no in-person component, and either synchronous or asynchronous classes.
-You can even take your medical assistant certification exam online.
-However, some programs require an in-person clinical externship to better prepare you for a future paid role and increase your value to potential employers.
+Yes, you can complete a medical assistant program in NH online, as evidenced by the program spotlights above.
+In fact, several New Hampshire MA programs are delivered entirely online with no in-person components.
+In some cases, you can even take your medical assistant certification exam online.

 How long does it take to become a medical assistant?